 For mashed potatoes, they are starting to get old when the liquid begins to separate from the solid.
 At first the liquid is fairly clear and can be mixed back in and used, but then the liquid will form a white haze and the potatoes will smell sour - at which point you need to toss the mashed potatoes.

-How to store Potatoes to extend its shelf life?
+How to store Potatoes to extend their shelf life?

 Potatoes are best stored in a cool dark place.
 Ideally, potatoes should be stored in a cellar, where they can remain for several months at a temperature of 45 to 50 degrees.
 Keeping them at a higher temperature will cause them to shrink and sprout, especially if there is also low humidity.
 This is because the potato is composed of 80% water, so it evaporates in a hot, dry climate.